 "Schumacher never spoke of lobbying, a term used by journalists, there was never a controversy between Ross Brown and McLaren.
 Let’s be serious.
-We are experiencing the best season in the last twenty-one years, we have two drivers in the race for the world".
+We are experiencing the best season in the last twenty-one years, we have two drivers in the fight for the world championship".

 And on the situation inside the team, as far as hierarchies are concerned, he says:

-"They invented Irvine myth, a mixture of Fangio, Senna and Nuvolari.
+"They invented the Irvine myth, a mixture of Fangio, Senna and Nuvolari.
 Now it’s Barrichello’s turn.
 Irvine is a good guy, but he has never done a pole in his life.
-To win the World Championship you have to start in the lead and win the races.
+To win the World Championship you have to start on pole and win races.
 Eddie won, but we also stopped Salo a couple of times".

 "Rubens won a very important race, he could also win in England, he made a pole and he is extraordinary, being in his first year in Ferrari.
-It is a confirmation of the quality of the cars, of the great work that the whole team does.
-I am very happy with Barrichello, we were all moved by selling him in tears after the victory at Hockenheim.
-But let’s not forget the extraordinary work done at the wall".
+It is a confirmation of the quality of our cars, of the great work that the whole team does.
+I am very happy with Barrichello, we were all moved by seeing him in tears after the victory at Hockenheim.
+But let’s not forget the extraordinary work done at the pit wall".

 Are we likely to see Schumacher and Barrichello on the same level?

 "The strongest will win.
 But, as I have already said, as long as I am here no Ferrari driver can ever create problems for the other.
 I want Ferrari to win.
-Drivers have to run first to win Ferrari.
+Drivers have to run first to let Ferrari win.
 As Schumacher did in Malaysia.
 I don’t stop at words.
-The facts say that five of Ferrari’s six victories are by Schumacher, that he is the driver who has won the most races of all, that is ten points ahead".
+The facts say that five of Ferrari’s six victories are conquered by Schumacher, that he is the driver who has won the most races of all, that is ten points ahead".

 "No controversy.
-It’s just time everyone talked about their business.
+It’s just time everyone talks about their business.
 I have the utmost respect for McLaren.
 Behind it, I’ve seen more serious zigzagging.
-For the departures it is perhaps right to establish new rules, that the drivers for a certain stretch maintain the trajectory.
-But if there are no rules who is in front can do one, two fakes, like Ronaldo.
-Today who is in front can do what he wants.
+For the starts, it is perhaps right to establish new rules, that the drivers for a certain stretch maintain the trajectory.
+But if there are no rules, whoever is in front can do one, two fake moves, like Ronaldo.
+Today whoever is in front can do whatever he wants.
 I think it is extravagant that some, especially in Italy, see Schumacher’s faults.
-There were two episodes: in the first a pilot came to apologize, a unique case; in the second if Michael had done what last time did Coulthard opened the sky.
-The reality is that only those who understand little of Formula 1 can discuss Schumacher.
-But the important thing really is to stop the controversy and follow this world championship that is exciting and hard, as hard announces this race".
+There were two episodes: in the first a driver came to apologise, a unique case; in the second if Michael had done what Coulthard did last time, there would have been such a fuss.
+The reality is that only those who know how Formula 1 works can discuss Schumacher.
+But the important thing really is to stop the controversy and follow this world championship that is exciting and hard, as this race is going to be".

-Although Montezemolo preaches calm and serenity, Coulthard does not get soft:
+Although Montezemolo preaches calm and serenity, Coulthard does not:

 "At the first corner the door is open and I want to get into it".